electricimp/AWSCloudWatchLogs/example/README.md

 AWS_CLOUD_WATCH_LOGS_SECRET_ACCESS_KEY  | IAM Secret Access Key
 AWS_CLOUD_WATCH_LOGS_REGION             | AWS region

-Run the example code.
+After entering your credentials, run the example code.

-It will create a log group, create a log stream, put a log event in the AWS console, and then delete the log group.
+The example code will create a log group, create a log stream, put a log event in the AWS console.
+If the log group exists the example will delete the group then create log group, stream and event again.

-To view the log, comment out the delete section of the code.
-You will be able to see the logs in the AWS console CloudWatch -> Log Groups.
-Add the deletion section of the code and run again to remove the log group.
+## View Logs in AWS Console

+To view logs in AWS

+1. Select `Services` link (on the top left of the page) and them type `CloudWatch` in the search line
+1. Select the `CloudWatch` item
+1. Make sure your region is the same one that you entered in the code
+1. Select `Logs` from the sidebar

+If you have run the code you will see `testLogGroup`, you can click on it to see `testLogStream`, and if you click on `testLogStream` you can see the log event.